Data protection and privacy notice for childcare providers

 The Department for Education have provided guidance notes for Local Authorities and Providers.

 Data from which it is possible to identify children (in any medium, including within a Management Information System) is personal data.
-Such personal data must be managed in accordance with the requirements of the Data Protection Act 2018 (the Act).
-Data Controllers must ensure that their data handing rules comply with the Act and that staff understand these.
-Local authorities should advise providers about their responsibility to hold data in accordance with the Act including the requirement to issue parents with a fair processing notice explaining how their data and data about their child is to be used.
+Such personal data must be managed in line with the requirements of the Data Protection Act 2018 (the Act).
+Data Controllers must make sure that their data handing rules keep to the Act and that staff understand these.
+Local authorities should advise providers about their responsibility to hold data in line with the Act including the requirement to issue parents with a fair processing notice explaining how their data and data about their child is to be used.

 - the right to know the types of data being held